shadowed1/ChromeOS_PowerControl/README.md

 - Identifies the GPU (AMD, Adreno, Mali, and Intel) based on the name of the device's path in /sys/class/
 - Limits control to only below the maximum clock speed for safety and with Chromebooks in mind.
 - Restarting ChromeOS will restore the GPU's max clockspeed back to default.
-- Intel GPU's can have their maximum clock speed adjusted from /sys/class/drm/card0/gt_max_freq_mhz
+- Intel GPU's maximum clock speed changed from: /sys/class/drm/card0/gt_max_freq_mhz
-- AMD GPU's can have their Power Profile changed with /sys/class/drm/card0/device/pp_dpm_sclk and manual power_dpm_force_performance_level.
+- AMD GPU's maximum clockspeed changed from: /sys/class/drm/card0/pp_od_clk_voltage
-- Adreno GPU's max clock speed is adjusted from /sys/class/kgsl/kgsl-3d0/max_gpuclk
+- Adreno GPU's maximum clockspeed changed from /sys/class/kgsl/kgsl-3d0/max_gpuclk
-- Mali GPU's max clock speed is adjusted from: /sys/class/devfreq/mali0/max_freq
+- Mali GPU's maximum clockspeed changed from: /sys/class/devfreq/mali0/max_freq

 <br>